launchflow/buildflow-docs/docs/walk-throughs/aws_sqs_streaming.md

 :::

-In this walkthrough we will run a BuildFlow pipeline that reads from an AQS SQS queue and writes to a local parquet file.
+In this walkthrough we will run a BuildFlow application that reads from an AQS SQS queue and writes to a local parquet file.
 You can find all the code for this walk through [here](https://github.com/launchflow/buildflow/blob/main/buildflow/samples/sqs_walkthrough.py).

 ## Getting Started